dymensionxyz/networks/dymension_hub/dym-test-1/genesis_validators.md

 Only PRs from selected validators will be accepted.
 Validators must submit their PRs prior to the deadline submission date.
 Make sure to inform the Dymension team in the #genesis-validator Discord channel when you submit the PR and your moniker name.

-The Dymension core team will provide Part 2 instructions of replacing the genesis.json and starting the network in the coming days.
+The Dymension core team will provide Part 2 instructions of replacing the genesis.json and starting the network.
 Please follow on-going communication on Discord and reach out to the Dymension core team whenever you have any questions.

 ### Welcome aboard!